Need a money makeover? Revamp your money with the top financial goals to get you back on track!

 This is a financial goal that everyone can get behind!
 What’s something that you want?
 Like, really want?
 For me and my hubs, it’s taking vacations.
 We loooove us some vacation time!
 In fact, it’s so important to us that we are always saving for our next vacation, whenever it may be!

 We love vacationing so much that we have a dedicated sinking fund just for it!
+We use these fun printable savings trackers to help keep our goals visual!
 We also have a sinking fund for our house, our car, and our kiddo expenses too!
 You can read more about how we allocate money to our sinking funds here.
 But the sinking fund for vacations is special.
 As every month, we see it grow, that means our next vacation is much more real and closer!
 It’s turning a dream into a very likely possibility, all because we are planning for it to happen.

 There!
 You’re dream is now drifting into reality, a little bit closer than it was yesterday. doesn’t that feel good?